mendersoftware/mender-docs/03.Artifacts/04.Modifying-a-disk-image/docs.md

 ---
-title: Modifying a storage image
+title: Modifying a disk image
 taxonomy:
     category: docs
 ---

-When provisioning a device, it is useful to modify the storage image (`.sdimg`) before flashing it to SD cards in order to edit necessary configurations.
+When provisioning a device, it is useful to modify the disk image (`.sdimg`) before flashing it to SD cards in order to edit necessary configurations.
-In order to do this we can discover the partition offsets within the storage image and mount the individual partition file systems based on these offsets.
+In order to do this we can discover the partition offsets within the disk image and mount the individual partition file systems based on these offsets.

-In the example below we will use a BeagleBone Black storage image (`core-image-base-beaglebone.sdimg`), but the procedure is the same for all storage images.
+In the example below we will use a BeagleBone Black disk image (`core-image-base-beaglebone.sdimg`), but the procedure is the same for all disk images.

 We start off by looking at information about the image with `fdisk`: